coderbyheart/nRF9160-temperature-controlled-relay/README.md

 - the threshold can be increased/decreased by pressing button 2/1
 - it publishes the temperature to the cloud
 - read threshold from cloud
-- (TODO) override cloud threshold on button press
+- override cloud threshold on button press

 ## LED patterns